-Applied Developmental Psychology: Student persistence within in-school music electives; role of musical instrument choice and school transition
+Applied Developmental Psychology: Student persistence within in-school music electives; role of school transition and musical instrument choice

-Tevis is a first-year doctoral student in George Mason’s Applied Developmental Psychology Program.
+Tevis is a second-year doctoral student in George Mason’s Applied Developmental Psychology Program.
 He graduated with honors from the University of Central Florida in 2019 with a Bachelor of Science in Psychology.
 Tevis will be working in Dr. Adam Winsler’s lab, as well as the Mason Arts Research Center (MasonARC), during his time at GMU.
-Tevis’ research interests include student persistence throughout in-school music electives, examining the role of musical instrument choice and school transition during this process.
+Tevis’ research interests focus on student persistence within in-school music electives, examining the role of school transition and musical instrument choice during this process.

 PSYC 320: Psychological Tests and Measurements (Lab)

 PSYC 301: Research Methods in Psychology (Shadow TA)

 BS in Psychology, University of Central Florida

 Tucker, T. L., Alegrado, A., & Winsler, A. (2020, August 2–7).
 Who takes music with them when they transition to high school?
 In K. Elpus (Chair), Using large-scale longitudinal data to understand music student outcomes in diverse school contexts [Symposium].
 International Society for Music Education (ISME) 34th Biennial World Conference, Helsinki, Finland.

 Tucker, T. L. & Sims, V. K. (2019, March 20–23).
 Role of spatial ability in musical instrument choice [Poster presentation].
 Southeastern Psychological Association (SEPA) 65th Annual Meeting, Jacksonville, FL, United States.